DynamoDS/TuneUp/README.md

 # TuneUp

 TuneUp is a view extension for analyzing the performance of Dynamo graphs.
-TuneUp allows you to see overall graph execution time, per-node execution time, and other helpful information about what's happening under the hood, e.g. nodes run in the current execution v.s. nodes run in the previous execution (which are skipped this run for optimization/ caching)
+TuneUp allows you to see overall graph execution time, per-node execution time, and other helpful information about what's happening under the hood, e.g. nodes run in the current execution v.s. nodes run in the previous execution (which were skipped during the most recent graph run for optimization/ caching).

 Here is a short demo of how to utilize it as of now:
 ![TuneUp](design/gifs/TuneUpScroll.gif)